Trevor Lawrence Player Prop Bets for NFL Week 14 | Jacksonville vs. Tennessee 12/12/2021

 Matchup vs. Tennessee

-- Lawrence threw for 273 passing yards in one matchup against the Titans, 55.5 yards above his over/under for Sunday.
+- Lawrence threw for 273 passing yards one matchup against the Titans, 55.5 more yards than his over/under in Sunday's game.

-- Lawrence threw a touchdown pass in that game against the Titans.
+- Lawrence threw a touchdown pass in that outing against the Titans.

-- The Titans are conceding 274.0 passing yards per game this year, the NFL's 25th-ranked pass defense.
+- The 274.0 yards per game the Titans are giving up through the air makes them the NFL's 25th-ranked pass defense.

-- The Titans have given up 20 passing TDs this season (1.7 per game), ranking them 18th among NFL defenses.
+- With 20 passing TDs conceded this year, the Titans defense is ranked 18th in the league.

 Recent Performances